Reyes1921/notas/React/cli/cli.md

 ## `Slow Server Start`

-When cold-starting the dev server, a bundler-based build setup has to eagerly crawl and build your entire application before it can be served.

 Vite improves the dev server start time by first dividing the modules in an application into two categories: `dependencies` and `source code`.

 - `Dependencies` are mostly plain JavaScript that do not change often during development.
 Some large `dependencies` (e.g. component libraries with hundreds of modules) are also quite expensive to process. `Dependencies` may also be shipped in various module formats (e.g. ESM or CommonJS).